Miigwech Aki Deconstruction

 with us to get this work

-will help us meet our sustainability goals by keeping useful materials out of the waste stream.
-In addition, the work
+help us meet our sustainability goals by keeping useful materials out of the waste stream.
+In addition, the work itself,

-itself, which was accomplished using primarily hand labor, had a much lower carbon footprint than conventional mechanized
+which was accomplished using primarily hand labor, had a much lower carbon footprint than conventional mechanized methods.

-they learned the operation and became more efficient as a team each day.
-I appreciated the level of safety awareness
+learned the operation and became more efficient as a team each day.
+I appreciated the level of safety awareness that was

 I hope that the NWICDC was equally pleased with this project.
 I look forward to working with you again on future projects.